peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 ~~~

 The Wallet Instance sends the Status Attestation Request to the Issuer.
-The request MUST contain the Credential which is intended to obtain the Status Attestation
+The request MUST contain the Credential for which the Status Attestation is intended, along with a Proof of Possession.
-and a Proof of Possession of it, signed  with the private key related to the public key contained within the Credential.
+The request MUST be signed with the private key corresponding to the public key attested by Issuer within the Credential.

 ~~~
 POST /status HTTP/1.1